 It’s been a hot second since we’ve made Monkey Bread here on What’s Gaby Cooking and it’s time for a dose of goodness in the form of this Chocolate Chip Monkey Bread with a Almond Vanilla Glaze!

-There are many ways to make monkey bread – you can go savory or sweet!
+There are many ways to make monkey bread – you can go savory or sweet (hint hint: Pizza Monkey Bread is the savory monkey bread of your dreams)!
 Big or little.
 Glaze or no glaze.
 Today we’re all about homemade monkey bread which is rolled with a brown sugar and cinnamon mixture and dotted with chocolate chips and then baked in mini Bundt pans and topped with a Almond Breeze Almondmilk Vanilla glaze.
 Whoa.
 Game changer here.
 I feel like everything sweet should have some chocolate chips and the Almond Milk glaze is literally icing on the cake!
 My 29th birthday is coming up and THIS is exactly what I want for my birthday breakfast!!
 If only my husband would learn how to turn on the oven ☺

 - ¼ cup granulated sugar